jliffner/MDCollaborationWeek/Theme 1.md

 ### Pity Plea
 Unfortunately a lot of our team pulled out :sob: :sob: :sob:
 Even more unfortunately only our fearless leader Joel is capable in R :scream:	:astonished: :older_woman: :older_woman: :older_woman:
-We have had a great time, but haven't had the capabilty :technologist:, resources :money_with_wings: or time :stopwatch: to complete all tasks to the level we would like
+We have had a great time, but haven't had the capabilty :technologist:, resources :money_with_wings: or time :stopwatch: to complete all tasks to the level we would like.
 Have mercy on us we're old :older_woman: :laughing:

 ---